christian-posta/christian-posta.github.io/_posts/2015-12-03-devops-and-the-myth-of-efficiency-part-ii.md

 ## Dealing with Complex systems ... in the 1960s

 I love this story from [General Stanley McChrystal's account of the NASA space program in his book Team of Teams][teams].
-It's an illustration of  the foundation of DevOps and is obviously (as you'll see shortly) *not constrained* to a developer or operations world; in fact the principles are rooted in [systems-thinking](https://en.wikipedia.org/wiki/Systems_thinking) which goes back longer than the now-hyped DevOps movement.
+It's an illustration of  the foundation of DevOps principles and is obviously (as you'll see shortly) *not constrained* to a developer or operations world; in fact the principles are rooted in [systems-thinking](https://en.wikipedia.org/wiki/Systems_thinking) which goes back longer than the now-hyped DevOps movement.

 On September 12, 1962, President John F. Kennedy gave his ["We choose to go to the moon" speech][speech] in front of 35,000 people at Rice University.
 He proclaimed that the United States would send humans to land on the moon, and return safely, before anyone else would: